bb-froggy/realmjoin-docs/docs/packaging-workflow.md

 # Workflow (internal GK)

-## First: Upload through customer
+## Upload through customer
-The customer uses the *RealmJoin Organic Uploader* <https://realmjoin-uploader.azurewebsites.net/> to upload a * .zip file containing the .msi or .exe file as well as the instructions on the desired installation mode.
+The package management team of a customer uses the option *RealmJoin Request Package* within the portal to upload a * .zip file containing the .msi or .exe file as well as the instructions on the desired installation mode.

-## Second: Get involved
+## Get involved
-The customers upload triggers an automatic ticket in the GK ticketing system.
-Find the relevant upload ticket and assign it to yourself.
-The ticket may contain the *UUID* which is needed to identify the upload in the BLOB storage or even direct download links.
+The customers upload triggers an automatic ticket in the Packaging as a Service ticketing system.
-**NOTE:** Currently it is not possible to track the upladed zip - file into the BLOB storage, resulting in a missing *UUID*.
-Therefore, it is currently neccessary to remember the timestamp of the ticket.

-## Third: Find the file

-Use the *Microsoft Azure Storage Explorer* (install using RealmJoin if it not already done so) to find the upload corresponding to the *UUID* of the ticket or timestamp of the ticket.
-Due to different time zones, the hour in the tickets timestamp and the *MASE* timestamp may be deviate.
-If several blobs have the same timestamp or are too close, check their properties (right click) for the original filename.
-Save the file to your working directory.
-You might remove the upload in the storage after succesfully enrolling the package.

-## Fourth: Check the requierments
+## Check the requierments

 Before building your package, there are different checks to be performed: